intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 	![alt text](../images/62-obd2dev_simplesample_ccs_debugging.PNG "Sample application running in debug mode with terminal or console output")

-4. Login to your AWS account.
-Go to **AWS IoT Core** and click **Test**.
-Subscribe with **#** topic to filter everything.
-Verify the "sdkTest/sub" MQTT topic being published from your neoOBD2 DEV.
-You will notice the Speed, RPM, and Throttle values being sent to AWS IoT Core just as you constructed the payload accordingly from the runAWSClient() function in subscribe_publish_sample.c.
+4. Open **Azure IoT Explorer**.
+Go to **Telemetry**.
+Verify the incoming HTTP traffic from your neoOBD2 DEV.
+You will notice the Speed, RPM, and Throttle values being sent to Azure IoT Hub.
+Notice that the values will still appear as WindSpeed, Temperature, and Humidity as we have not changed them.

 	![alt text](../images/63-obd2dev_simplesample_iot_hub_view.PNG "Azure IoT Hub Telemetry view")